morgan-nanez/selected_projects/README.md

 # Overview

-This is private repo that contains school projects I either did alone from scratch or contributed heavily.
+This is a private repo that contains school projects I either did alone from scratch or contributed heavily.
 Each project is within it's respective folder.

 ## Colorizing the Prokudin-Gorskii photo collection [cs194_proj1]